vote-by-mail/election-official-data/README.md

 }
 ```
 **NB:**, fields with a question mark (e.g. `county?`) indicate that the value may possibly be empty, i.e. no such key exists.
 If no values are provided by the state, this is how it is indicated.

+Phone and fax numbers should be in [E.164 format](https://en.wikipedia.org/wiki/E.164) -- i.e. since all numbers are US, they should match the regex `'^\+1\d{10}$'`.
+Collecting a state calls `normalize_state` in `src/common.py`, which will automatically reformat phone and fax numbers that are close to E.164.

 State data is no longer saved in the `master` branch of this repo.